EDI-Systems/M5P01_Prokaron/README.md

 |MIPS M14k    |XC32-GCC      |17.2 |2.46|264  |358  |340  |421     |415    |213  |
 |X86-LINUX    |GCC           |N/A  |N/A |33000|35000|33000|35000   |33000  |136  |

-**Flash and SRAM consumption is calculated in kB, while the other figures are calculated in CPU clock cycles.
+&ensp;&ensp;&ensp;&ensp;**Flash and SRAM consumption is calculated in kB, while the other figures are calculated in CPU clock cycles.
 All values listed here are typical (useful system) values, not minimum values, because minimum values on system size seldom make any real sense.**

 - MSP430 is evaluated with MSP430FR5994.
 - Cortex-M0 is evaluated with STM32F030F4P6.